vigour-io/brisky/README.md

 #### Simple

-First, let's start by displaying two DOM elements with respectively `hello` and `world` as their content.
+First, let's start by displaying two DOM elements with `hello` and `world` as their content:

-Notice that the object containing the content can be named anything, as long as you camelCase it, just like a normal JavaScript object.
-In this example `container1` and `container2` is used.

 ```js
 const render = require('brisky/render')